 That’s not to say getting into publishing and journalism is necessarily more challenging than other sectors – once you know where to start looking.
 There are three main types of vacancies for publishing and journalism entry-level jobs, each requiring a slightly different approach when you apply.
 It’s a good idea to apply for a combination of formal traineeships or graduate schemes and one-off job vacancies, as well as sending out a few speculative applications.

-However, more applications doesn’t necessarily increase your chance of success: you should still carefully prioritise which companies you’d like to apply to (across each of these application methods) and spend time putting together quality applications.
+For the best chance of success you should also carefully prioritise the companies you’d like to apply to (across each of these three application methods) and spend time putting together quality applications.

 Some large publishing companies (typically trade publishers) run structured trainee schemes, which are advertised on their websites.
 These programmes are sometimes rotational, allowing you to experience a range of business areas such as editorial, marketing, publicity and rights.
 They are increasingly open to people without a degree and/or aimed specifically at people from ethnic minority backgrounds, in order to improve diversity within the companies.
-For example, in 2020–2021:
+Previous examples include:

-- HarperCollins runs an 18-month rotational early careers programme (previously called its graduate scheme) and a 12-month BAME (black, Asian or minority ethnic) traineeship.
+- HarperCollins ’ 18-month rotational early careers programme and 12-month BAME (black, Asian or minority ethnic) traineeship

 Likewise, formal training schemes in journalism are normally only offered by the larger and more well-known publications, and some are open to non-graduates.
-Opportunities advertised in 2020–2021 include:
+Opportunities have previously included:

 - The Times ’ two-year graduate trainee programme for news reporters

 - The Telegraph ’s two-year editorial graduate programme

 - the BBC ’s two-year advanced journalism apprenticeship scheme.